PAD affects between 8 million and 10 million Americans.

 Learn more about peripheral arterial disease and discuss your risks with your doctor.
 Early detection and treatment make a difference.

-Should my surgery be done by a general surgeon or a heart surgeon? — response by Dr. Denton Cooley.
+I have PAD in my leg, should my surgery be done by a general surgeon or a heart surgeon? — response by Dr. Denton Cooley.